SuperOfficeDocs/superoffice-docs/docs/database/overview.md

 description: SuperOffice database documentation
 author: {github-id}
 keywords:
-so.topic: generic                # article, howto, reference, concept, guide so.date: 05.11.2016
+so.topic: generic

-# Optional fields.
-Don't forget to remove # if you need a field.
+so.date: 05.11.2016
 # so.envir:                     # cloud or onsite
 # so.client:                    # online, web, win, pocket, or mobile
 ---

 # Expander SDK: database documentation

 This documentation describes the internal SuperOffice database.
-It also explains the naming-conventions and how the individual database tables are related to each other.
+It also explains the naming conventions and how the individual database tables are related to each other.

 After reading this section, you should have a good understanding of the product's database structure and be able to access, edit, and insert new records into the SuperOffice database.